AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 Once we have initialised our model matrix, we are going to use the ```scale()``` function to enlargen its contents.
 In doing so, this gives the impression that we are 'zooming in' or 'moving forwards.' we also use the ```rotate()``` function in order to move the scene downwards so as to create the impression that we have moved up above it.
 Lastly, we also use the ```translate()``` function to move the contents of the model so as to make it look as though we have moved backwards.

 ##### View
 When initialising our view, we need to call the ```lookAt()``` function to determine the relative positioning & direction of the view.
 The first parameter is the position, the second is the directional rotation & the last is the up vector.
 The up vector represents the world's absolute up direction.
-Therefore, if we were to change the up vector's ```1.0f``` y value to ```-1.0f```, the world would appear upside down [check this]:
+Therefore, if we were to change the up vector's ```1.0f``` y value to ```-1.0f```, the world would appear upside down:

 **CPP**
 ```c++